 \subsection{A4: Results with Alternative Tie-Breaking}

 The difference in Sender's optimal posterior distribution from the standard Bayesian persuasion problem is clearly driven by Nature's ability to tailor a worst-case Receiver type distribution to Sender's particular disclosure strategy, but may also be affected by the ability to generate a Receiver type who is unconvinced even when the state is surely $\omega = 1$.
-By re-interpeting the tie-breaking rule in terms of the domain of the distributions each player can choose, I can obtain Sender's optimal posterior distribution under favorable tie-breaking, and show exactly when the choice of tie-breaking rule is influential: \begin{corollary}[Adapted from Theorem 4 of \citealt{H2015}] Let $\supp(F) = \left\{0, 1\right\}$ and let ties be broken in favor of Sender.\\ One optimal posterior distribution for Sender's is as follows: \begin{itemize} \item If $r^* \leq \pi \leq 1/2$,
+By following Lemma \ref{lm:tb}, I can obtain Sender's optimal posterior distribution under favorable tie-breaking, and show exactly when the choice of tie-breaking rule is influential: \begin{corollary}[Adapted from Theorem 4 of \citealt{H2015}] Let $\supp(F) = \left\{0, 1\right\}$ and let ties be broken in favor of Sender.\\ One optimal posterior distribution for Sender's is as follows: \begin{itemize} \item If $r^* \leq \pi \leq 1/2$,

 \item If $\pi \leq r^* \leq 1/2$,

 \item If $1/2 < r^*$,

 \item If $r^* \leq 1/2 < \pi$,